mathesh-me/static-website-hosting-1/README.md

 ```
 terraform applyb -auto-approve
 ```
-8. The above code will apply the neccessary configurations like static website hosting , bucket policies , public access block off in your bucket.
+8. The code above will apply the necessary configurations for features such as static website hosting, bucket policies, and blocking public access to your bucket.
-9. Remember that this codes are I got from terraform documentary page I changed it for my needs , Don't foget to change your bucket name , region and configurations as per your needs.
+9. Certainly, it's important to customize the code to your specific needs.
+Please remember to change the bucket name, region, and configurations as per your requirements when using the code from the Terraform documentation.

 ### Step 5: Define the Output file

-1. We use Output file for get your webite link in your IDE , you don't have a need to go for link in AWS Console.
+1. We use an output file to obtain your website link in your IDE, eliminating the need to access the link through the AWS Console.
-2. Define __output.tf__ file using the below terraform code :
+2. Define __output.tf__ file by using the below terraform code :
 ```
 output "websiteendpoint" {
     value = aws_s3_bucket.bucket1.website_endpoint